Tecnarca/Vose-Alias-Method/README.md

-# Non-Uniform-Distribution-Extractor
+# Vose-Alias-Method
-This program implements an efficent algorithm to extract numbers w.r.t. a non-uniform probability distribution, when normally (at least in C) the random number generator extracts from a uniform distribution.
+This program implements an efficent algorithm to sample numbers w.r.t. a non-uniform probability distribution, when normally (at least in C) the random number generator extracts from a uniform distribution.